Skip to main content

 Reasoning

-Holo3 returns two streams on every call: a thinking trace in reasoning_content and the structured JSON in content.
-Reasoning is essential in agent mode (Holo3 was trained to plan in reasoning_content before each tool call), so leave it on; reasoning_effort: "medium" is a sensible default.
+Holo returns two streams on every call: a thinking trace in reasoning_content and the action in content.
+Reasoning is essential in agent mode (Holo was trained to plan in reasoning_content before each step), so leave it on; reasoning_effort: "medium" is a sensible default.

-Past reasoning is dropped between turns by the Qwen 3.5 chat template Holo3 inherits, so anything the model needs to remember has to flow through content (that’s what note and thought are for, below).
-When re-adding the assistant message to the conversation, push only the parsed JSON; don’t splice the reasoning back in.
+Past reasoning is dropped between turns by the Qwen 3.5 chat template Holo inherits, so anything the model needs to remember has to flow through content (that is what the note field, below, is for).
+When re-adding the assistant message to the conversation, push only the parsed output; do not splice the reasoning back in.

 Coordinates in [0, 1000]

 Send a screenshot at any size.
-Holo3 returns coordinates as integers in [0, 1000], normalized to that image.
+Holo returns coordinates as integers in [0, 1000], normalized to that image.
 Scale back to pixels using its dimensions:

 Origin is top-left.
 Send and scale against the same image bytes; any resize, crop, or DPI mismatch will misclick.
 Pick one pixel unit (CSS or device) and stay in it end to end.